site15/my-dashboard/mobile/README.md

 This directory contains the configuration for building the Android APK using Docker.

+## Live Demo

+The web application is deployed and available at: https://site15-my-dashboard.vercel.app

 ## Docker Hub Repository

 The Docker image is hosted on Docker Hub: